Balu-Areti/Balu-Areti/README.md

 skills alongside that, using pre-trained models and thoughtful system design rather than claiming deep ML expertise I haven't earned yet.

-* 🔭 I'm currently strengthening my **Spring Boot / backend fundamentals** and applied AI/ML skills.
+* 🔭 **Currently learning:** JDBC, Servlets/JSP, JWT, JUnit5, Jenkins, Kubernetes, and Jira through a structured Java Full Stack + AI curriculum.
 * ☁️ **Certified:** AWS Cloud Practitioner (864/1000) & Meta Front-End Developer Professional.
 * 🤝 **Open for:** Full-time roles in **Java Full Stack Development**, with AI/ML as a growing strength.
 * ⚡ **Core Philosophy:** "Understand the fundamentals first.
 Build what you can explain."